Kingfisher Collect#

 Review a new publication#

-Create an issue in the kingfisher-collect repository.
+Create an issue to request a new spider in the kingfisher-collect repository.

 Schedule a crawl, once the spider is written and deployed.